simondest/SimpleNewsBundle/README.md

 ## Create your News entity
-Create a doctrine entity in your bundle extending Vertacoo\SimpleNewsBundle\Entity\News If you plan to use image uploading, you have to use VichUploaderBundle and name your image field : image, the vichUploader mapping is already configured in the bundle
+Create a doctrine entity in your bundle extending Vertacoo\SimpleNewsBundle\Entity\News If you plan to use images you must use vichUloaderBundle (the simpleNews twig extension need this to get the right path for the images)

 	namespace YourBundle\Entity;